codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Configuring code patterns](images/code-patterns-configure.png)

-1. Codacy will use the new configuration when it analyzes a new commit or pull request.

-    !!! tip
-        To immediately take the changes into account, [reanalyze the repository manually](../faq/repositories/how-do-i-reanalyze-my-repository.md).
+1. Optionally, to take the changes into account immediately, [reanalyze the repository manually](../faq/repositories/how-do-i-reanalyze-my-repository.md).
+Otherwise, Codacy will use the updated configuration when analyzing subsequent commits and pull requests.

-## Importing pattern configurations from another repository {: id="import-patterns"}
+## Importing configurations from another repository {: id="import-patterns"}

 Importing tool and code pattern configurations from another repository can help you bootstrap and standardize the tool and code pattern configurations across your repositories.